 The Checkweigher controller should be placed into either the CAL CHECK menu or turned OFF before performing maintenance on or around the Checkweigher weigh station conveyor.
-Reject devices should be disabled before attempting to work on the Checkweigher or reject device.
+Reject devices should be disabled and locked out before attempting to work on the Checkweigher or reject device.